FREQUENTLY ASKED QUESTIONS

 WHAT HAPPENS TO THE ACCREDITATION PROCESS BETWEEN 1 APRIL AND SEPTEMBER 2017?

-The process will continue to accept submissions during this time.
+The process did continue to accept submissions during this time.
 However, there may be some delays in processing your application and these will be managed on a case by case basis.

 HOW WILL THE NEW ACCREDITATION PROCESS DIFFER FROM THE CURRENT PROFESSIONAL GRADING PANEL (PGP)?

-The current Professional Grading Panel (PGP) will continue to run and accept professional membership submissions during the transition period as usual; meanwhile a new process will be confirmed and communicated to members when complete.
+The current Professional Grading Panel (PGP) will continue to run and accept professional membership submissions during the transition period as usual; meanwhile the new process is now complete to accept Chartering applications here.